Kansas City Chapter 7 Bankruptcy Lawyer

 A lawyer can also provide advice on the viability of various strategies for debt relief as well as represent you throughout the bankruptcy process.

 Considering filing for Chapter 7 bankruptcy?
 If so, below is a timeline of the Chapter 7 process.
 Generally, there are 6 steps:

 - Before you file, you must attend a mandatory credit counseling course.
 You can do this online or by phone.

-File for bankruptcy.
+- File for bankruptcy.
 Forms are available online.
-Make sure to include information about your property, creditors, and provide information about any financial transactions you have had over the last 2 years.
+Make sure to include information about your property, creditors, and any financial transactions you have had over the last 2 years.

-No later than 60 days of the creditor’s meeting, attend a mandatory budget counseling via phone or online.
+- No later than 60 days after the creditor’s meeting, attend a mandatory budget counseling via phone or online.
 File a form and a copy of your certificate of completion with the court to confirm the counseling was completed.

 “Ryan and David both were very personable as well as professional.” - Deana

 “This team of attorneys has gone out of their way to help me” - Jeffery B.